BagritsevichStepan/lock-free-data-structures/README.md

 ## <a name="spmc_queue_bench"></a>Benchmarks
 Benchmark measures throughput between 1 writers and 3 readers for a queue of messages with one `int` variable.

 The mutlicast queue was compared with `SPSCBasedSPMCQueue`.
-This queue is based on n `concurrent::queue::BoundedSPSCQueue`, where `n` is the number of readers.
+This queue is based on n `concurrent::queue::BoundedSPSCQueue`'s, where `n` is the number of readers.
 Thus, the writer writes in a separate queue for each reader.

+As a result, the multicast queue is two times faster than `concurrent::queue::SPSCBasedSPMCQueue`.

 To get full information on how the measurements were taking, please see [Benchmarking](#benchmarking) chapter.